andeplane/wavesolver_ispc/README.md

 # Wavesolver ISPC #
 A simple example solving the wave equation with a finite difference scheme using Intel's ISPC compiler.
 It shows how easy it is to write two versions of the solver that requires high performance - one serial and one ISPC version.
 On my Macbook Pro Retina i get a speedup ~4x with almost the same code.

+## What is ISPC ##
+ISPC is an open source compiler written by Intel (https://ispc.github.io/).
+They introduced a new language (extension to C) to simplify writing SPMD (Single Program Multiple Data) programs.
+The idea is to write small programs that will run independently in parallel (like on the GPU) enabling easier use of SIMD (Single Instruction Multiple Data).
+ISPC also supports using multiple cores so that parallelization on a single machine with full SIMD support is trivial.

 ## How to use ##
 You need to have the ISPC compiler (download compiled binaries from https://ispc.github.io/downloads.html) and the compiler directory added in $PATH.
 Then simply clone this repository and run 'make' in the terminal.
 Run with ./wavesolver [maxGridSize] [timesteps] to get output like this: